aha124/Parkside-Website/scripts/README.md

-# ChoirGenius Integration for Parkside Website
+# Events Integration for Parkside Website

-This directory contains scripts for integrating events from your ChoirGenius Groupanizer account with the Parkside website.
+This directory contains scripts for integrating events from your Parkside Harmony website into your new Parkside website.

 ## Overview

 The integration works by:

-1. Fetching events from ChoirGenius using an unofficial API library
+1. Scraping events directly from the public events page at parksideharmony.org/events
 2. Converting the events to the format used by the website
 3. Updating the JSON file that powers the events display

-## Important Note About the ChoirGenius Library

-The unofficial ChoirGenius library we're using has some limitations:

-- It doesn't have a direct `getEvents` method as initially expected
-- The script now tries multiple approaches to fetch events:
-  1. First tries `getCalendarEvents` if available
-  2. Then tries `getUpcomingEvents` if available
+## Web Scraping Approach

-  3. Falls back to a custom scraping function
+We've switched to a direct web scraping approach that:

-  4. If no events are found, creates dummy events for testing
+1. Uses Puppeteer to load the events page in a headless browser
+2. Extracts event information from the HTML using Cheerio
+3. Formats the data to match our website's requirements
+4. Falls back to dummy events if no events are found or if there's an error

-This ensures the integration is resilient to changes in the library or website structure.
+This approach is more reliable than the previous ChoirGenius API library because:
+- It doesn't require authentication credentials
+- It uses the same data that's already publicly displayed on your website
+- It's not dependent on the internal structure of ChoirGenius

 ## Setup Instructions